thedaviddias/bfdes.in/posts/create-a-class.md

 In Gunsmith, players can modify up to five different places of a weapon.
 For the sake of gameplay balance, generally, each attachment or modification improves some attributes and worsens others.

 This optimisation problem mirrors a microeconomic one.
 Effectively, we seek to maximise a player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints imposed by game mechanics.
+Here, utility describes the increased performance a player derives from using their preferred weapon loadout.

 ## Player Utility